Some babies need to spend time in a neonatal or special care unit after birth.

 - their body temperature is stable and normal

-- they don't need medication that can only be given in hospital
+- they do not need medicine that can only be given in hospital

 Preparing to go home